sashinpivotal/pcf-dev-students-notes/README.md

 ### Trouble-shooting

--   Set the memory to 768M when deploying UAA application
+-   Increase the memory to 768M when deploying UAA application.
+    Otherwise, the "cf